Fi-Santos/A-Phylogenetic-Tree-Construction-Using-UPGMA-and-Neighbor-Joining-Methods-in-MATLAB/README.md

 --- MATLAB Bioinformatics Toolbox.

+## Input Data
+For the unaligned sequences part, you need a file.
+You can use the data provided in this file: [data.txt](https://github.com/user-attachments/files/17401238/dados.txt).
+This file is an example for the sequences to be aligned.
+If you use this file,  when it appears ''File name with the information:''  insert  ''dados.txt''

+To change the aligned sequences used, simply change the names of the sequences in the code (line 304 for the aligned sequences).

 IMPORTANT
 -- I would like to point out that the sequence alignment part needs improvement.
 We are currently working to enhance the accuracy of the alignment, which will further increase confidence in the results.
 It is important to note, however, that these issues do not affect the overall structure of the tree.